-Schlegel Electronic Materials announced expanding its thermal interface materials with the TimSorb Thermal / EMI Absorber product line.
+Schlegel Electronic Materials, Inc. announced expanding its thermal interface materials with the TimSorb Thermal / EMI Absorber product line.

 The increasing demand for functionality in the modern electronic system has fueled the trajectory of the electronics market towards Moore’s law.
 To meet these demands, modern systems operate with higher data rates and have a denser footprint.
 The downside is that more EMI issues arise, and systems have a higher demand for thermal management.